chb/indivo_server/doc/sphinx/source/client-libs.rst

 =======================

-An Indivo client library is any code (in any language) provided as a standard package to app developers which enables them to make :doc:`API calls <api>` against Indivo without worrying about low-level implementation details such as OAuth signing.
+An Indivo client library is any code (in any language) provided as a standard package to app developers which enables them to make :doc:`API calls <api-overview>` against Indivo without worrying about low-level implementation details such as OAuth signing.
 We currently support a few simple libraries: this document lists those libraries, and provides advice for generating new libraries.